Diamondbacks vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Ketel Marte head into the second of a three-game series against Aaron Judge and the New York Yankees on Sunday at Yankee Stadium.
+Christian Walker and the Arizona Diamondbacks take the field against Aaron Judge and the New York Yankees on Monday at 1:05 PM ET, in the final of a three-game series at Yankee Stadium.

-The Yankees are +100 moneyline underdogs for this matchup against the favorite Diamondbacks (-120).
-The over/under is 7 runs for the matchup.
+Bookmakers list the Diamondbacks as -125 moneyline favorites, while giving the underdog Yankees +105 moneyline odds.
+A 7.5-run total is listed in this game.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.